by Brenda Kortekass, Specialist, Learning + Development

 As I look out the window at the expected 25-50 cm that is falling on Ottawa today, I remind myself that I don’t like cold weather or walking in it.
 Zuko seems to be as hesitant to go out as I am, but we will forge ahead with my battery-operated warming socks – best Christmas present ever!

 Don’t hesitate by delaying your engagement training for another time.
 It will be good for you whether you are building confidence or refining your skills!
-Check out the Delaney website at Delaney and Associates Inc. (rmdelaney.com) for all the information you need about our micro credential courses, as well as our iap2 Foundation courses.
+Check out the Delaney website at Engage Delaney (rmdelaney.com) for all the information you need about our micro credential courses, as well as our iap2 Foundation courses.

 Stay warm.
 Brenda